scolumbia/Maze/README.md

 ![Maze Game using given template](MazeExample.png)

-## Description of Equipment & List of Materials (with illustrations)
+## Description of Equipment & List of Materials
 To play Maze Game, you must have a computer with an environment that compiles and runs Java code.
 You can either use your preferred IDE or a terminal (described below).

 For Mac users: use Terminal (pre-installed on all Macs)